atch2203/blog/src/content/blog/bonk4cash.md

 However, due to infra issues, our instancer was set up last minute using an AWS ECS that would launch ECS tasks for each instance.
 The way the ECS tasks were set up, everything had to be run exposed to the internet, which meant that the admin could send data to a webhook.

 Combining both of these issues, a player could have gotten a completely unintended solve that used an XSS to exfiltrate through a webhook instead of using cache poisoning to exfiltrate through the chat.

+## Thank you for playing in UMassCTF 2025!
+I hope you learned something new from this challenge/writeup.